-Taking the leap and deciding to incorporate lead scoring into your organization’s marketing strategy is a big step.
+Taking the leap and deciding to incorporate a lead scoring methodology into your organization’s marketing strategy is a big step.
 Congratulations!
 But, now comes the hard work – implementation.
 You, of course, want everything to go off without a hitch, so it’s essential to understand everything that feeds into creating an effective lead scoring program.

 But in today’s blog, let’s specifically talk about integrating lead scoring.
 Let’s dive right in:

 Back to Basics